reedlaw/reedlaw.smashingboxes.com/_posts/2011-09-19-setting-up-chef.markdown

     }

 <span class="label important">Important</span> Be sure to change
-`your_name` to the user name you actually want to use and paste the user's public SSH key into the ssh_keys value.
+`your_name` to the user name you actually want to use and paste your user's public SSH key into the ssh_keys value.

 We'll need another data bag for our application,